-- While soup is cooking steam crab claws, clam, and mussels till done clams and mussels will open when they are done.
+- While the soup is cooking steam crab claws, clam, and mussels till done clams and mussels will open when they are done.
 Do not let the soup boil.
 When the soup is creamy, add crab meat and shrimp.
 Cook 8 min or less.
-When shrimp are have turned white and show no sign of transparency they are done.
+When shrimp are have turned white and shows no sign of transparency they are done.

 - In each serving dish the place clams and mussels, lightly squeeze fresh lemon juice over them, then ladle creamy bisque over them.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2014.
-Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner are strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
-You may not copy and paste recipes to share on Social Platforms.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2021-2013 unauthorized use and/or duplication of content/ material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content.